odsti/datasets/ckd/README.md

 * There is one row that is not present in the FDS version, for reasons that weren't obvious to me.
 It corresponds to line 371 in the input ARFF file, and begins with `60,90,1.010,3`.

+The file `processed/ckd_clean.csv` is like the FDS version, but retaining the extra row.